 Students’ social and emotional growth is also a focus of the Ontario Elementary Curriculum.

-The Provincial Elementary Schools for the Deaf foster the collaboration among home, residence and school.
+The Provincial Elementary Schools for the Deaf foster the collaboration among home, student lodging and school.

 We strive for a system of support for our students in a community that recognizes their uniqueness inclusively.